-Start with a Budget
+1. Start with a Budget

 To learn more, read our Boat Financing Guide.

-Have a Game Plan at the Show
+2. Have a Game Plan at the Show

-If that's the case you can narrow down the list of boats and dealers you want to see at the show.
-You can do some research ahead of time so you can start by looking at some specific models.
+If that's the case, you can narrow down the list of boats and dealers you want to see at the show.
+You can do some research ahead of time so you can start by looking at specific models.
 It's okay to call a dealer before the show to find out if the model you're looking for will be on display at the show.

-Make a Deal
+3. Make a Deal

 The dealers will be in a mood to deal, be it with an additional discount on the price of the boat or by offering other incentives, such as free off-season storage, free engine maintenance or winterization for a period of years, or a package of accessories.
-If the show is in the middle of winter the dealer may offer to store the boat for you until spring.
+If the show is in the middle of winter, the dealer may offer to store the boat for you until spring.

-First-Time Boat Buyers
+Our Tips for First-Time Boat Buyers

-If you're torn between two or three similar models, either come back to the show the next day when you're fresh, or make plans to revisit those boats at the dealership.
-Let the dealer know you'd like to come to his store and look at the boat in a quieter setting, or even arrange an on-water demo if the weather permits.
+If you're torn between two or three similar models, either come back to the show the next day when you're fresh or make plans to revisit those boats at the dealership.
+Let the dealer know you'd like to come to his store and look at the boat in a quieter setting or even arrange an on-water demo if the weather permits.